Greeshmakc7/CSC_Project-CalorieCalculator/README.md

 Amazon DynamoDB to store food data like calories, protein, fat, carbs AWS Lambda to interact with DynamoDB
-Amazon API Gateway (REST API) to connect everything securely
+Amazon API Gateway (REST API) to connect everything securely Amazon SNS sends personalized diet tips and messages to users based on calorie levels.